tumaer/SciML/_sources/lecture/cc-2-optimization.md

 ##### BFGS
 (Broyden–Fletcher–Goldfarb–Shanno)

-For the BFGS algorithm this update matrix then assumes the form
+For the BFGS algorithm, this update matrix then assumes the form

 $$E = \frac{1}{{\bf{y}}^{\top} {\bf{\sigma}}} \left( -H {\bf{y}} {\bf{\sigma}}^{\top} - {\bf{\sigma}} {\bf{y}}^{\top} H + (1 + \frac{{\bf{y}}^{\top}H{\bf{y}}}{{\bf{y}}^{\top} {\bf{\sigma}}}) {\bf{\sigma}} {\bf{\sigma}}^{\top} \right)$$

 where $H=H_{t-1}^{-1}$, ${\bf{\sigma}} = x_{t} - x_{t-1}$, and $y = \nabla f(x_{t}) - \nabla f(x_{t-1})$.

 One of the core advantages of BFGS is that if $H'$ is positive definite, then the update $E$ maintains this positive definite attribute and as such behaves like a proper inverse Hessian.
-In addition the cost of computation drops from the original $\mathcal{O}(d^{3})$ for a matrix of size $d \times d$ to $\mathcal{O}(d^{2})$ for the BFGS approach.
+In addition, the cost of computation drops from the original $\mathcal{O}(d^{3})$ for a matrix of size $d \times d$ to $\mathcal{O}(d^{2})$ for the BFGS approach.
 Scaling the update step, the individual iteration then becomes

 $$x_{t+1} = x_{t} - \alpha_{t} H_{t}^{-1} \nabla f(x_{t}), \quad t \geq 1$$